 Could There Be A Worse Disaster in the Grand Bazaar?
 Always…

 Now, my husband’s boss, who we’ll just call Mr. A, lives with his family of five, including three young children, in Turkey.
 We had a good laugh with him about our “Disaster in the Grand Bazaar” later that night.
 He assured us not to worry because his family has had a worse disaster in the Grand Bazaar.

 Mr. A and his family went into the Grand Bazaar to do some serious rug shopping.
+They had seen a guide by Bazaar Velvet on how to choose the right rug so they were confident going into it that they knew what we were looking for going into the shop.
 They were seated in one of the gorgeous rug shops tucked into a back alley.
 The shop owners sit you down, offer up countless cups of tea and juices.
 It is a wonderful experience.

 Mr. A is a hard negotiator and the family was there for at least an hour while rug after rug was thrown down, measured, touched and considered.
 The family had narrowed down their choices to two beautiful rugs from the Turkmanistan region that they envisioned for their living room.

 As the shop-owner and Mr. A went back and forth on prices, Mr. A’s 2 year old son abruptly stood up, announced he needed a bathroom, and then proceeded to pee all over the fine rugs.
 He looked at his father apologetically, shrugged his shoulders and declared “I can’t stop it,” as the stream of urine flowed over the final two rug selections.